m-labs/artiq/README_PHASER.rst

   They are all packaged as conda packages in ``m-labs/main``.

 * Install the standard ARTIQ build dependencies.
-  They are all available as conda packages in m-labs/main at least for linux-64:
+  They are all available as conda packages in m-labs/main or m-labs/dev for linux-64:

-  - migen 0.4
+  - migen =0.4
-  - misoc 0.3
+  - misoc =0.4
-  - llvm-or1k
+  - llvm-or1k =3.8
   - rust-core-or1k
   - cargo
-  - binutils-or1k-linux
+  - binutils-or1k-linux >=2.27

 * Install a recent version of Vivado (tested and developed with 2016.2).
 * Checkout the ARTIQ phaser branch and the JESD204B core: ::